Fall-2025-COMP163/project-1-ChuHemmm/README.md

 ✅ Allowed: AI assistance for implementation, debugging, learning

+AI helped me with my main function and giving me programs to test

 📝 Required: Document AI usage in code comments

 🎯 Must be able to explain: Every line of code during interview